 In addition to weekly meetings, this club engages in three weekend overnight conferences: Fall State, Winter Congress, and Spring State.
 Each conference has a slightly different theme, but students will be required to engage in the conference activities such as formal debates, bill proposals, and political party caucuses.
 The mission of the Junior State of America and the Junior Statesmen Foundation (JSA) is to strengthen American democracy by educating and preparing high school students for life-long involvement and responsible leadership in a democratic society.
 In the student-run Junior State and at JSA summer schools and summer institutes, participants learn statesmanship as they engage in political discourse.
 They cultivate democratic leadership skills, challenge one another to think critically, advocate their own opinions, develop respect for opposing views and learn to rise above self-interest to promote the public good.

-Advisors: Amy Hemmert and Hilary Brennan
+Advisors: Amy Hemmert and Emily Lamoureux

 The Minecraft Club meets during regular club time.
-We talk about and play Minecraft together and share our Minecrafting experiences.
+We play Minecraft together and share our Minecrafting experiences.
 Minecraft is a video game which allows you to build, craft, and survive in a virtual wilderness together with your friends.
 The game fosters cooperation and collaboration and teaches basic science and survival skills.
 The Redstone System in the game provides direct experience working with basic electronics.
 The command system promotes logical thinking and exposes students to programming concepts.
 The Minecraft Club can also act as an icebreaker for those who prefer not to have a direct social experience during club time.
 Must have a Minecraft login to participate.
 Open to all.
-Limited to 15 members (due to the number of computers in the lab).
+Limited to 15 players (due to the number of computers in the lab).

 Advisor: Kendra Hanson